Sakshi166s/Netflix-data-analysis/README.md

-# Key insights -
+🚀Key insights -

- In our dataset, types of content are Movies and TV shows .
+ 💠In our dataset, types of content are Movies and TV shows .
 Movies are 6126 and Tv shows are 2664.

- Most frequent categories are international movies , Dramas , Comedy.
+💠Most frequent categories are international movies , Dramas , Comedy.

- 2020 has the most releasing year in dataset.
+💠2020 has the most releasing year in dataset.

- Highest rating on content is TV-MA.
+💠Highest rating on content is TV-MA.

- Most of the contents are from United states.
+💠Most of the contents are from United states.